temporalio/temporal-learning/docs/tutorials/python/data-pipelines/index.md

 The Worker component plays a crucial role in your data pipeline by hosting and executing Workflows and Activities.
 It serves as the backbone of the execution process, responsible for listening to Task Queues and performing the necessary actions in response to incoming tasks.

-To enable the execution of our Workflows and Activities, you need to set up a Worker.
+To enable the execution of your Workflows and Activities, you need to set up a Worker.
 Start by creating a new file called `run_worker.py` and add the following code.
 This code will define the Worker's behavior, allowing it to host and execute the Workflows and/or Activities associated with your application.

 <!--SNIPSTART data-pipeline-run-worker-python-->
 <!--SNIPEND-->